 Vote, if you need yet another reason, because so many have sacrificed to ensure that everyone has the right to vote.

 (NOTE: During October, I am writing articles on how history and the places where history happened can help us understand the issues we are facing as a country and a democracy.
-Besides this story of voter suppression, you can find posts on wrongful imprisonment and racial violence, religious liberty, and revealed history, in addition to a book review on how democracies die by clicking on the links.)
+Besides this story of voter suppression, you can find posts on the use of misinformation, wrongful imprisonment and racial violence, religious liberty, and revealed history, in addition to a book review on how democracies die by clicking on the links.)

 More to come…